 Increase difficulty: Next, have your child trace the lines using a dry eraser marker.
 You can easily erase the markers from these photo album sheets afterwards and have them trace the letters again at another time.

 8. “Paint” Letters With Water.

+Here is a fun activity to teach your child their letters and play outside too!
 Write or print out letters a-z on a piece of paper.
 Go outside.
 Give your child a bowl of water and a small paintbrush (not too small like the paintbrushes you would use for watercolor paints).
 Have them practice dipping their paintbrush in the water and writing each letter on the concrete.

 You can also use water and and a paintbrush to trace over letters on a piece of colored paper or a blackboard.

 I hope you guys enjoy trying these activities out with your kids.
 It doesn’t have to be difficult or time consuming to teach your child their letters.
 They won’t even realize they are learning!
 If you want to find out more about how to support your child’s reading success, check out my post Ultimate Guide to Teaching Phonics.